 "World enough, and time"—Andrew Marvell's Coy Mistress Activity 1.
 Introducing Marvell Teachers may begin by introducing Marvell, his life, and the characteristics of metaphysical poetry.
 Using many of the resources listed in "Preparing to Teach this Lesson," above, briefly detail who Marvell was and provide his historical context.
 The poem, "To his Coy Mistress," is an invitation using the theme first made popular by the Roman poet Horace: carpe diem (Odes, Book 1.11: "carpe diem quam minimum credula postero," which translates as "seize the day trusting as little as possible in what is to come afterwards").
+Students may remember the phrase "carpe diem" from the popular film Dead Poets Society.
 As the Academy of American Poets' discussion of metaphysical poets points out, John Donne, along with similar but distinct poets such as George Herbert, Andrew Marvell, and Henry Vaughn, developed a poetic style in which philosophical and spiritual subjects were approached with reason and often concluded in paradox.
-This combination of rational thought and feeling reflects Marvell's logical and passionate argument.
 Activity 2.
+Activity 3.
 Tone: